FIRST-Tech-Challenge/FtcRobotController/README.md

  * Added getCallbackCount() to I2cDevice.
  * Added missing clearI2cPortActionFlag.
  * Added code to create log messages while waiting for LinearOpMode shutdown.
- * Fix so Wifi Direct Config activity will no longer launch multiple times.
+ * Fix so Wi-Fi Direct Config activity will no longer launch multiple times.
  * Added the ability to specify an alternate i2c address in software for the Modern Robotics gyro.

 ## Release 16.02.09